PVF Youth Football Training Center: History

 The PVF Youth Football Training Center was constructed by Vingroup and inaugurated in 2017.
 The facility comprises a system of football pitches, a sports science and healthcare complex, and accommodation facilities for players and staff.
 It includes seven football pitches: one main stadium, the 4,500-seated PVF Stadium, and six standard 11-a-side fields, including one indoor football pitch.

 The center also operates a sports science complex equipped with modern training and rehabilitation technologies, as well as a swimming pool system that includes one main pool and three therapy pools.
 It is also equipped with a 360s simulation training system and PlayerTek performance monitoring technology.
 Accommodation is provided in an eight-story dormitory complex that features a canteen, auditorium, library, cinema room, tactical classrooms, and recreational sports areas.

-Futur expansion
+Future expansion

 In October 2025, the construction of a new PVF Stadium was launched, located close to the current PVF Stadium.
-The stadium will approximately have 60,000 seats, thus it will become the biggest stadium in Vietnam.
+The stadium will approximately have 60,000 seats and retractable roof.

+A 4,500-capacity multi-purpose sports arena is also constructed next to stadium.

+The PVF Youth Football Training Center is expected to be extended from 22 to 92-hectare.